 - Bananas– Rich source of potassium, magnesium and lots of plant based prebiotics.

-- Coffee and green tea– They increased the mobility of gastro-intestinal tract (gut) and keep the tummy tight.
+- Coffee and green tea– They increased the mobility of the gastrointestinal tract (gut) and keep the tummy tight.
 Taking 8 to 16 ounces of java tea can help stay healthy and slim.
-Sugary drinks can lead to weight gain, it is always better to skip flavouring syrups and synthetic sweeteners.
+Sugary drinks can lead to weight gain, it is always better to skip flavoring syrups and synthetic sweeteners.

-- Asparagus is prebiotics filled vegetable and can be added to soups, pasta and omelettes or it may be served as side dish
+- Asparagus is prebiotics filled vegetable and can be added to soups, pasta, and omelets or it may be served as the side dish

 - Salad stapes like carrots, tomatoes, cucumbers can keep you hydrated

-- Citrus fruits contains ample of vitamin C and its potassium combat bloating while its antioxidants fight with inflammation.
+- Citrus fruits contain ample vitamin C and its potassium combat bloating while its antioxidants fight with inflammation.

-- Alliums (non-green vegetable) like onion, garlic, ginger provide prebiotic fibres and can be used to savoury dishes.
+- Alliums (non-green vegetable) like onion, garlic, ginger provide prebiotic fibers and can be used to savory dishes.

-- Herbs and spices like coriander, basil, fenugreek, mint, spinach, black or red pepper, are rich source of minerals, add flavour to dishes.
+- Herbs and spices like coriander, basil, fenugreek, mint, spinach, black or red pepper, are a rich source of minerals, add flavor to dishes.

 - Beans and lentils are filled with fiber and plant based proteins and minerals and vitamin B. They reduce bloating and helps to build lean body mass.

-- Whole grains like white, barley, brown rice, quinoa, and corn can provide high fibre diet.
+- Whole grains like white, barley, brown rice, quinoa, and corn can provide a high fiber diet.

-- Dairy– A cup of low fat milk, skim mozzarella sticks of half cup of low sodium cottage cheese are healthy for breakfast.
-Unsweetened plain yoghurt is very healthy.
+- Dairy– A cup of low-fat milk, skim mozzarella sticks of half a cup of low sodium cottage cheese are healthy for breakfast.
+Unsweetened plain yogurt is very healthy.

-- Oats and seeds of chia, sunflower, pumpkin, flex seeds etc. help to boost the immune system.
+- Oats and seeds of chia, sunflower, pumpkin, flax seeds etc. help to boost the immune system.

 - Fermented foods contain probiotics and these bacteria boost immunity, regulate gut function and banish bloat

-- Fibres regulate the speed of digestion and contribute to satiety.
+- Fibers regulate the speed of digestion and contribute to satiety.
 Men under 50 years should eat about 38 gm of fiber daily and women should consume 25 gm.
-Men over 50 years should reduce their fibre diet to 30 gm daily and women should reduce it to 21 gm daily.
+Men over 50 years should reduce their fiber diet to 30 gm daily and women should reduce it to 21 gm daily.

 Be happy and enjoy your planned diet whole heartily, if unable to plan your diet yourself, do